At the forefront of systems research since 1985

 - The discovery of bifurcation and control of stall scenarios for axial compressor engines;

-- Development of Motion Description Languages in the Harvard Robotics Laboratory and the Intelligent Servosystems Laboratory;
+- Developing motion description languages in the Harvard Robotics Laboratory and the Intelligent Servosystems Laboratory;

-- Cellular decomposition of flexible production lines using group technology;
+- Improving the cellular decomposition of flexible production lines using group technology;

-- Development of neural network models for the input-output behavior and model predictive control of chemical processes;
+- Developing neural network models for the input-output behavior and model predictive control of chemical processes;

-- High quality joint source-channel coding of images and related modem technologies for voice and data;
+- Producing high-quality, joint source-channel coding of images and related modem technologies for voice and data;

-- Protocols for mobile adhoc wireless networks; and
+- Devising protocols for mobile adhoc wireless networks; and

-- Efficient algorithms and software for manufacturing process planning.
+- Developing efficient algorithms and software for manufacturing process planning.

 In 1992, the SRC became the Institute for Systems Research (ISR), a permanent institute at the University of Maryland.
 ISR is funded by the State of Maryland on the same level as departments within the A. James Clark School of Engineering.
 ISR leaders proactively secured this status long before the ERC funding ceased.
 This achievement solidified ISR’s role in the college and university, assured long-term financial and administrative support for ISR pursuits, provided a stable basis for creating new centers and major programs, and won the confidence of outstanding ERC faculty.

-Over the next decade, its programs, linking several departments at Maryland and Harvard, evolved to support its broader strategic plan for developing fundamental knowledge and technologies of integrated design.
-Foci of this effort include complex engineered systems with control, communication, and biological or biologically-inspired subsystems.
+During this time, Professor Steve Marcus was the ISR director.
+Over the next decade, ISR's programs, linking several departments at Maryland and Harvard, evolved to support its broader strategic plan for developing fundamental knowledge and technologies of integrated design.
+Foci of this effort included complex engineered systems with control, communication, and biological or biologically-inspired subsystems.
 The initial emphasis during this period was on three thrust areas linked by common systems concepts, methods and algorithms:

 - Intelligent Control Systems: The design of robust control systems, particularly motion control systems, flight controllers for aerospace systems, and chemical processes and industrial control systems.